871234342/Homework-3/README.md

   +- X-101-32x8d.pkl   (needed for training)
   |  ...
 ```
-The traing and testing images and thier repective annotation files can be downloaded [here](https://drive.google.com/drive/folders/1fGg03EdBAxjFumGHHNhMrz2sMLLH04FK).
+The traing and testing images can be downloaded [here](https://drive.google.com/drive/folders/1fGg03EdBAxjFumGHHNhMrz2sMLLH04FK).

 ### Training
 To train, please download the pretrained weight [here](https://drive.google.com/file/d/1Q8tRJi7L8Dz2MKnnTZRrcQHixbAJTo_-/view?usp=sharing) and put it beside train.py.
 Simply run train.py.
 The weights should be saved in 'output' folder with name 'model_final.pth'.
 There will be several file saving weights at different training process.
 The batch_size is set to be 2.
 It can be changed in line 58, where 'cfg.SOLVER.IMS_PER_BATCH = batch_size'.
 Make it smaller if needed.
 The trained model will also be used to infer the test images after training and the prediction will also be made.